 Whilst field work was vital, 90% of specimens came from herbarium collections.
 This was challenging and involved a lot of detective work including looking at scraps of leaves sent around the world and handwritten labels over 150 years old.
 Dr McLay even examined specimens from the Bourke and Wills expedition.
 Hibiscus taxonomy is a work in progress and Dr McLay isn't convinced that our local hibiscus, H. heterophyllus is just one species.
-Differences include the colour of the flower, spiny hairs on stems and leaf size.
+Differences include the colour of the flower, spiny hairs

+Bridgette Chilli Davis, a proud Murulla woman of Jhdungah Country, within the Kabi Kabi Nation and language group, Sunshine Coast. on stems and leaf size.
 He plans to do DNA sequencing and look at herbarium specimens to solve this conundrum.
 He believes the matter is complicated by a large number of cultivars that have planted in bushland settings.
 A great reminder to always plant local provenance seedlings that are consistent with the regional ecosystem/s on your property.
+References and Further Reading Aluri J, et al. (2020) Pollination ecology of Hibiscus tiliaceus, an evergreen tree species valuable in coastal and inland eco-restoration.
+Transylvanian Review of Systematical and Ecological Research, 22:2, 47-56.
+Low, T (1991) Wild Food Plants of Australia.
+Harper Collins.